Don't Fall for Any of These 12 Myths About Early Retirement

 (JLco) Julia Amaral/Adobe black businesswoman using a smartphone in office

-Some people choose to retire because they think it’s the only way they can find happiness.
+Some people choose to retire because they think it’s the only way to find happiness.
 This isn’t always the case.
 You might have hated your job but find yourself still unhappy during retirement.

 If happiness is a driving factor for wanting to retire early, consider whether having a job is really why you are miserable.
-Working remotely, starting your own business, or relocating might provide a better result.
+Working remotely, starting a business, or relocating might provide a better result.

 You will run out of money